Beatrix Potter: Legacy

 The largest public collection of her letters and drawings is the Leslie Linder Bequest and Leslie Linder Collection at the Victoria and Albert Museum in London.
 (Linder was the collector who—after five years of work—finally transcribed Potter's early journal, originally written in code.)
 In the United States, the largest public collections are those in the Rare Book Department of the Free Library of Philadelphia, and the Cotsen Children's Library at Princeton University.

-In 2015 a manuscript for an unpublished book was discovered by Jo Hanks, a publisher at Penguin Random House Children's Books, in the Victoria and Albert Museum archive.
+In 2015, a manuscript for an unpublished book was discovered by Jo Hanks, a publisher at Penguin Random House Children's Books, in the Victoria and Albert Museum archive.
 The book The Tale of Kitty-in-Boots, with illustrations by Quentin Blake, was published 1 September 2016, to mark the 150th anniversary of Potter's birth.
-Also in 2016, Peter Rabbit and other Potter characters featured on a series of UK postage stamps issued by the Royal Mail.
+Also in 2016, Peter Rabbit was depicted on the reverse of a British fifty pence coin, and Peter along with other Potter characters featured on a series of UK postage stamps issued by the Royal Mail.

 In 2017, The Art of Beatrix Potter: Sketches, Paintings, and Illustrations by Emily Zach was published after San Francisco publisher Chronicle Books decided to mark the 150th anniversary of Beatrix Potter's birth by showing that she was "far more than a 19th-century weekend painter.
 She was an artist of astonishing range."

-In December 2017, the asteroid 13975 Beatrixpotter, discovered by Belgian astronomer Eric Elst in 1992, was named in her memory.
-In 2022, an exhibition Beatrix Potter: Drawn to Nature was held at the Victoria and Albert Museum.
+In December 2017, the asteroid 13975 Beatrixpotter, discovered by Belgian astronomer Eric Elst in 1992, was renamed in her memory.
+In 2022, an exhibition, Beatrix Potter: Drawn to Nature, was held at the Victoria and Albert Museum.
 Research for the exhibition identified the man's court waistcoat c.
-1780s, which inspired Potter's sketch in 'The Tailor of Gloucester'.
+1780s, which inspired Potter's sketch in The Tailor of Gloucester.
+In 2024, the exhibition traveled to the Morgan Library & Museum.

 Analysis

 There are many interpretations of Potter's literary work, the sources of her art, and her life and times.
 These include critical evaluations of her corpus of children's literature and Modernist interpretations of Humphrey Carpenter and Katherine Chandler.
 Judy Taylor, That Naughty Rabbit: Beatrix Potter and Peter Rabbit (rev. 2002) tells the story of the first publication and many editions.

-Potter's country life and her farming have been discussed in the work of Susan Denyer and other authors in the publications of The National Trust, such as Beatrix Potter at Home in the Lake District (2004).
+Potter's country life, her farming and role as a landscape preservationist are discussed in the work of Matthew Kelly, The Women Who Saved the English Countryside (2022).
+See also Susan Denyer and authors in the publications of The National Trust, such as Beatrix Potter at Home in the Lake District (2004).

 Potter's work as a scientific illustrator and her work in mycology are discussed in Linda Lear's books Beatrix Potter: A Life in Nature (2006) and Beatrix Potter: The Extraordinary Life of a Victorian Genius (2008).